28 Sources

 Copy Link

-Perplexity, the AI search startup, has made a bold move by releasing its Comet AI browser for free to users worldwide
+Perplexity, the AI search startup, has made a bold move in the browser market by offering its Comet AI browser for free to users worldwide

 1